Considerations when Automating Your Software Release

 Advantages of an Agentless Release Automation Solution

-Because DeployHub is an agentless release automation solution, all the obstacles of an agent-based approach don’t exist.
+DeployHub is an agentless release automation solution and therefore, all those obstacles disappear.

 • Availability of Agents – Not Required